kelmore5/ebay-keyword-crawler/README.md

     python3 lib/EbayParser.py

-You can also change the boards being parsed and the keywords to search for by modifying EbayParser.py (top of file, line 40)
+You can change the boards being parsed and the keywords to search for by modifying EbayParser.py (top of file, line 40)

 ```python
 # Set keywords to search for here